Breaking the Pattern of Relationships with Narcissists and People With Personality Disorders | NLP Blog from Transform Destiny

 While they may not consciously recognize the narcissist at the onset of the relationship the fact they keep "falling" into relationships with them is no accident.

-I used to run this pattern myself with BPDs (people with Borderline Personality Disorder.
+I used to run this negative pattern in my own life with people who have BPD (Borderline Personality Disorder.
 Similar to narcissism, but more toxic).
 There is definitely something subconscious going on, because "normal" people are not attracted to narcissists.

 The Key is to Heal Yourself